nortonlyr/Java_Exercises/README.md

 # Java_Exercises
 Introduction to Java

-- In this repo, Java exercises would be demostrated
+- In this repo, Java exercises were demostrated
 - IDE: Eclipse - workspace